Lombiq/Orchard-Liquid-Markup/Readme.md

 	You can also give the shape input parameters as from C#:
 	{% Display User, Parameter1: "some value", Parameter2: "some other value" %}
-	These then can be use from inside the User shape as Model.ParameterName.
+	These then can be use from inside the User shape as Model.Parameter1 and Model.Parameter2 respectively.

 #### Changing global properties of the HTML document